danielgof/lab1/README.md

-# lab1 on course of Informatics at BMSTU
+# lab1 of 2nd term on course of Informatics at BMSTU